RapidGravy/ArmorStandEditor/README.md

 * Respects multiple protection plugins: WorldGuard, Towny, GriefPrevention, PlotSquared etc.
 * Targeting of an ArmorStand by pressing F with the tool in your hand
 * Toggle for Vulnerability of the ArmorStand (New in 1.20)
-* Ability to get Player Heads via a Command (New in 1.20)
 * Glowing ArmorStand to signify Targeting and Slot Disables through the use of Scoreboards.
 * Folia Support (as of 1.19.4)